nodejs/node/doc/api/net.markdown

 #### socket.end([data], [encoding])

-Half-closes the socket.
-I.E., it sends a FIN packet.
+Half-closes the socket. i.e., it sends a FIN packet.
 It is possible the server will still send some data.

 If `data` is specified, it is equivalent to calling `socket.write(data, encoding)`